 Network Identityโ๏ธ

-component is at the heart of the Omni networking high-level API.
+The NetworkIdentity component is at the heart of the Omni networking high-level API.
 It controls a game object's unique identity on the network, and it uses that identity to make the networking system aware of the game object.

-component is essential for network-aware GameObjects in Omni.
+The NetworkIdentity component is essential for network-aware GameObjects in Omni.
 It:

 - Assigns unique identifiers to objects